jonlee48/flight-data-recorder/README.md

 ### Anaconda Navigator:
 1. Download and unzip this repository.
 2. Select Environment, Import.
-Name it 'fdr', and select the `my_env.yml` from your downloads.
+Select `my_env.yml` from this repo and it will autofill a name and location.
 3. Click Import

 ## Running the Notebook